ropensci-archive/roweb2/content/technotes/2020-05-07-rmd-citations/index.md

 ```
 ````

-We run it below without the `results="asis"` option to show what the output looks like.
+This produces the following in markdown, which is then used by Hugo to produce the citations for this post.

 ```